-That i 1, “”,“Settlement Agreement and Mutual Release”would the SAMR TRUST to replace the “lost” trust1 and titled”ase and ELIOT claims that the SAMR TRUST is the intended beneficiary of the Policy(ies) as a “lost” trust cannot be the beneficiary and therefore they must substitute a new trust identical or similar to the proposed SAMR TRUST.
+That in Petition 1, Pages 34-41 under Section “VII.
+INSURANCE PROCEED DISTRIBUTION SCHEME”, the proposed “Settlement Agreement and Mutual Release” agreement that would create the new SAMR TRUST to replace the lost trust is contained in Petition 1 on Pages 173-179 and titled "Settlement Agreement and Mutual Release”, as exhibit 7 and ELIOT claims that the SAMR TRUST is being secreted into this Lawsuit in a confusing name with a prior beneficiary as a “lost” trust cannot be the beneficiary and therefore they must substitute a new trust identical or similar to the proposed SAMR TRUST or wholly new beneficiary designations that ELIOT is unaware of having not seen the death benefit claim submitted.

-That the SAMR was andlfany of , however, on information and belief, the unknown law firm is believed to be TSPA and Attorneys at Law TESCHER and SPALLINA.
+That the SAMR was drafted on or about December 06, 2012 by an unknown Attorney at Law and law firm, as no law firm markings are on any of the pages, however, on information and belief, the unknown law firm is believed to be TSPA and Attorneys at Law TESCHER and SPALLINA.

-That the SAMR was distributed by TSPA, SPALLINA and TED to various parties.
+That the SAMR was distributed by TSPA, SPALLINA and TED to various parties through mail and wire.

-That the names for the trusts in the “Name Game” being played in this lawsuit as part of the alleged insurance and trust fraud scheme and their aliases are believed to be as follows:
+That the names for the trusts in the “Name Game” being played in this Lawsuit as part of the alleged insurance and trust fraud scheme and their aliases are believed to be as follows:

-“Simon Bernstein Irrevocable Insurance Trust Dated 6/21/95” alleged “lost” or as ELIOT claims, suppressed and denied.
+“Simon Bernstein Irrevocable Insurance Trust Dated 6/21/95” alleged “lost” with no original executed document or copies of or as ELIOT claims, suppressed and denied.
 TED claims to be “Trustee” and a “Beneficiary” however, he cannot apparently prove these claims as the “Simon Bernstein Irrevocable Insurance Trust Dated 6/21/95” is “lost” or suppressed and denied and therefore these claims to interests in the “lost” trust are merely conjecture.
-“Simon Bernstein Irrevocable Insurance Trust Dated 6/21/95” is used interchangeably with the following trust names in this lawsuit thus far,
+“Simon Bernstein Irrevocable Insurance Trust Dated 6/21/95” is used interchangeably with the following trust names in this Lawsuit thus far,

 “Bernstein Trust” abbreviated by TED in the initial complaint and

-“Simon Bernstein Trust" according to Jackson’s response claims this trust MAY also be called “Simon Bernstein Irrevocable Insurance Trust Dated 6/21/95”see 9 of their response.
+“Simon Bernstein Trust" according to Jackson’s response this trust MAY also be called “Simon Bernstein Irrevocable Insurance Trust Dated 6/21/95”see item 9 of their response.

-“SIMON Bernstein Insurance Trust dated 6/21/1995, Trust” is from Jackson Answer in 20 and is stated to be a former named beneficiary on the Policy(ies) and may the refer to “Simon Bernstein Irrevocable Insurance Trust Dated 6/21/95.”
+“Simon Bernstein Insurance Trust dated 6/21/1995, Trust” (note the addition of the word Trust inside the quotations) is from Jackson Answer in 20 and is stated to be a former named beneficiary on the Policy(ies) and may refer to “Simon Bernstein Irrevocable Insurance Trust Dated 6/21/95.”
 That it is believed that this may be a variance in the name “Simon Bernstein Irrevocable Insurance Trust Dated 6/21/95”, however due to the variance in names it has been listed as a separate trust herein.

-“The Bernstein Trust” with a capitalized T in the “The” within the quoatations.
-This trust however is never defined in the pleadings but is used in TED’s response to Jackson’s Counter Claim frequently and apparently interchangeable with the “Bernstein Trust.”
+“The Bernstein Trust” with a capitalized T in the “The” within the quotations.
+This trust is never defined in the pleadings but is used in TED’s response to Jackson’s Counter Claim frequently and apparently interchangeably with the “Bernstein Trust.”
 This trust is almost identical in name to the “Bernstein Trust” and yet, perhaps they too are different as will be advanced further herein.
 However, due to the slight variance in titles it has been listed as a separate trust herein until properly defined.